micrub/generator-zumata-chatbot/generators/app/templates/_README.md

 There are **2** different kind of building processes in this template:

 - `npm run build` command builds your chatbot application for production.
-- `npm run build:debug` commands builds and serves your application for development purpose.
+- `npm run build:debug` commands builds your application for development purpose.

-You can configure the way you build your appliction in the `package.json`.
+You can configure the way you build your appliction in the `package.json` by modifying any of the commands.

 ## Application structure